Lazarus404/Lazarus404.github.io/quality-management/normal/process-capability.md

 <code>C<sub>p</sub> = <sup>T</sup>/<sub>6&sigma;</sub></code> therefore <code>&sigma; = <sup>T</sup>/<sub>12</sub></code>

 If this is achievable, then we must check that the mean <code><span style="text-decoration: overline;">X</span></code> is within <code>&#xB1;1.5&sigma;</code> from tolerance middle <code>T<sub>m</sub></code>.

+In some cases, controlling the process to stay centred on the target is less expensive than reducing the `process variation`.

+The concept of 6 Sigma Quality is closely related to the process capability indices Cp and Cpk (see <a href="chi.html">Chi</a>).

+The number of sigmas that will fit between the process mean and the nearest specification limit is likely to drop over time, compared to an initial short-term study.
+If the mean of the process drifts away from the centre of the tolerance, the distance between the mean and the nearest specification limit will be reduced and fewer standard deviations will fit between them.

 Looking at the table below, if <code>6&sigma;</code> can be achieved with a shift in the mean of exactly 1.5, then the loss calculated at that rate will average 3.4 per million.